 Just as his lips touched hers, she heard footsteps on the stairs, then Giles' voice calling out, "Buffy?
 Are you down there?"

 "Crap!"
-She pushed Spike away, was on her feet in an instant.
-The vampire was only seconds behind her.
+She pushed Spike away and was on her feet in an instant.
+He was only seconds behind her.

 "Yes.
 Training.
 Working out.
 Very strenuous.
 Nervous energy and all that."
 She knew she was babbling so she turned a look of suspicion at the newcomer.
 "Judging from the high tweed factor, I'd say you're from the Council?"

 He nodded.
 "That's right.
 Tristan Haversham.
-You can call me Mr. Haversham."
+You can call me Mister Haversham."
 The watcher turned to Spike.
 "And you must be the vampire who thinks he's one of us."

 "I've told you all this, Tristan."
 Giles sounded annoyed.